jonathanrsbr/accenture-tests/README.md

 ---

-## 🚦 Continuous Integration (CI/CD)
+## 🚦 Continuous Integration (CI)

-Soon, this project will include a **GitHub Actions** workflow for CI/CD.
-The pipeline will:
+Automated CI workflow using **GitHub Actions**, designed to ensure code quality and test reliability on every push or pull request.

+**Workflow steps:**
-- Install dependencies
+- Install project dependencies
-- Run lint and formatting checks
+- Run lint and formatting checks to enforce coding standards
-- Execute all automated tests (UI and API)
+- Execute all automated tests (UI and API) with Cypress in headless mode

-This ensures every push and pull request is automatically validated for code quality and test reliability.
+- Automatically upload Cypress screenshots and videos in case of test failures for easier debugging

+This guarantees that all code changes are thoroughly validated before merging.

 ---